In Depth Baby Product Reviews Led by a Pediatrician

 Sunshade

-Almost stroller in this review has a sunshade for both passengers, which can be essential for passenger comfort.
+Almost all strollers in this review have a sunshade for both passengers, which can be essential for passenger comfort.
 Some have smaller shades for rear passengers, while some have a single shared canopy.
-The Veer Curise has no sunshades standard, but you can buy them as an add-on, which is frustrating given the price of the bare bones wagon.
+The Veer Cruise has no sunshades as a standard feature, but you can buy them as an add-on, which is frustrating given the price of the bare-bones wagon.

-Some canopies are small, with limited coverage, while others offer giant shades like the BOB Revolution Flex 3.0 Duallie that covers passengers past the knee.
+Some canopies are small, with limited coverage, while others offer giant shades, such as the BOB Revolution Flex 3.0 Duallie, which covers passengers up to the knee.
 The canopies on the BOB, UPPAbaby Minu Duo, Zoe Twin, and the UPPAbaby Vista v3 Double are some of the best.
 Most of the canopies provide adequate coverage.
 The inline options often skimped on at least one canopy.
 Some side-by-side options, like the Baby Trend Expedition Double, have a single canopy for both passengers, which could cause issues between siblings who may want different coverage.
+The wagons muddy the waters even further, with some, like the Veer, offering nothing without additional purchases, or the Radio Flyer 3-in-1 EZ Fold Wagon, which features an overhead shade but lacks side protection.

 double stroller - the minu duo is a high-quality, lightweight stroller for two.